timarkh/uniparser-morph/docs/_build/html/_sources/paradigms.rst.txt

 If a lexeme has only one stem, then these constraints do not have any effect.
 However if it has more than one stem, then it has to have a stem for each stem number referenced in the paradigm(s) it links to.
 E.g. if a paradigm has a morpheme that starts with ``<3>``, but a lexeme that links to it has less than 4 stems, that may lead to a parsing error.

-If there is no stem constraints in a morpheme, it can attach to any stem.
+If there are no stem constraints in a morpheme, it can attach to any stem.

 Whenever two morphemes from different paradigms are combined (see above), the resulting morpheme gets the intersection of their stem constraints.
 For example::